centiservice/mats3/docs/developing/TransactionsAndRedeliveries.md

 skewing in processing time, e.g. a garbage collection kicking in, or just simply the thread scheduling of either the broker's delivery mechanism, or the StageProcessors, or any network effect, could make message 2 overtake message 1.

-Therefore, this concept of client side redelivery to keep strict message order is of no value whatsoever for Mats' usage of the message broker - and might rather be considered detrimental to its usage.
-You should instead consider turning on broker redelivery, see links at bottom.
+Therefore, this concept of ActiveMQ's client side redelivery, blocking further deliveries till either success or DLQ, to keep strict message order is of no value whatsoever for Mats' usage of the message broker - and might rather be considered detrimental to its usage.

+For ActiveMQ, you may turn on non-blocking redelivery on the client
+ConnectionFactory: `ActiveMQConnectionFactory.setNonBlockingRedelivery(true)`.
+The redelivery is still performed on the client, but now new messages are delivered concurrently with the waiting period between deliveries for the message that initially failed.

+There is also an option for broker-side redelivery, but this solution is somewhat of a tack-on to the original client-side solution, and was found to not give the desired benefits. _YMMV._

 ## Links for ActiveMQ: